jcoletaylor/tasker/docs/QUICK_START.md

 **"Task stays in 'pending' state"**
 - Check your ActiveJob backend is running (Sidekiq, DelayedJob, etc.)
-- In development, you may need to process jobs manually
+- In development, you can process jobs manually if you want to see the results immediately (see above)

 ### Getting Help